yoheyokubo/MCL4PHI/README.md

 ### Dataset
 As for the dataset, we offer several options depending on you interests:
 -  If you do not care about the dataset and just want to run our scripts, please download and unzip [data_preprocessed.zip](https://doi.org/10.5281/zenodo.14022091) from Zendo under the *data_cherry* directory.
 -  If you are interested in how the preprocessed data was produced, please download and unzip [data_raw.zip](https://doi.org/10.5281/zenodo.14022091) under the same directory and run the sripts in the *code_preprocess* directory.
-Note that the preprocessing would take several days, maybe a week, to be done.
+Note that the preprocessing would take several days in total, perhaps a week, to be done.

 ## Training